chrisvaillancourt/website/README.md

 | `pnpm astro ...`    | Run CLI commands like `astro add`, `astro preview`   |
 | `pnpm astro --help` | Get help using the Astro CLI                         |
 | `pnpm tsc`          | Run the TypeScript compiler with any compiler option |

+## Deployment

+To build and deploy, run `pnpm i && pnpm build && pnpm run deploy` and follow the output instructions.

 ## Development with docker